Derek Chauvin to spend most of his time in cell, one hour a day of exercise, corrections officials say

 His meals will be delivered to his cell.
 The most recent prison food menu consists of traditional breakfast items like cereal, pancakes, eggs and toast.
 For dinner, inmates are served pasta salad, Asian cabbage and mixed vegetables, among other items.

-Chauvin was remanded in custody after a Hennepin County jury convicted him of second-degree unintentional murder, third-degree murder and second-degree manslaughter in connection with Floyd's death.
+Chauvin was remanded in custody after a Hennepin County jury convicted him of second-degree unintentional murder, which carries a maximum sentence of 40 years, third-degree murder, which carries up to a 25-year sentence and10 years for second-degree manslaughter in connection with Floyd's death.
 The verdict was met with celebration by Floyd's family, law enforcement figures and lawmakers, the public at large and President Biden.

 CLICK HERE TO GET THE FOX NEWS APP

 Chauvin is expected to be sentenced in June, though no precise date has been given.
-He faces up to 75 years in prison.